machinefi/w3bstream-android-sdk/README.md

-# W3bstream Android SDK
+# W3bStream Android SDK
-W3streamKit is the Android SDK of W3bstream.
+W3bStreamKit is the Android SDK of W3bStream.
 This is an alpha version, which may be changed over time.

+## Quick start
+You can use AndroidStudio to open the project, then sync the project, and then run the demo on your Android phone or emulator.
+Notice.
+Android emulator does not support location service, please use a real machine to test.

 ## Integration
-Import `w3bstream` into your project as a module, and sync you project.
+Import the module `w3bstream` into your project as a module, and add `implementation project(path: ':w3bstream')` in your build.gradle file.
+Then sync your project.

 ## Usage
-TIPS: Android emulator does not support location service, please use a real machine to test.

 ### Init